nuxt-modules/google-adsense/README.md

 Whenever your route chnges, any disaplayed ads will update, just as they would on normal page loads.

-Note AdSense limited you to a maximum of three ads per page.
+Note AdSense limits you to a maximum of three ads per page.

 Refer to Adsense for full terms of use.

 ## Background
-This module uses a technique developed by the Angular team (with help from Google Adsense) to handle updating ads on dynamic (client routed) pages: https://github.com/leonardteo/google-ads-test-angularjs
+This module uses a technique developed by the Angular team (with help from Google Adsense) to handle updating ads on progressive (client routed) web pplications: https://github.com/leonardteo/google-ads-test-angularjs

-Each time a new advertisement is requeted, the adsense parameter `data-ad-region` is updated to a random value.
-For this reason, you cnnot set the `data-ad-region` attribute.
+Each time a new advertisement is requested, the adsense parameter `data-ad-region` is updated to a random value.
+For this reason, you cnnot set the `data-ad-region` attribute on teh `<adsbygoogle>` component.

-For test mode, the following blog was used asa reference: https://www.thedev.blog/3087/test-adsense-ads-safely-without-violating-adsense-tos/
+For test mode, the following blog was used as a reference: https://www.thedev.blog/3087/test-adsense-ads-safely-without-violating-adsense-tos/

 ## This module is still a Work In Progress